Behind the smoke and mirrors, besides the ABX thing, I just saw this.

 http://www.reuters.com/article/marketsNews/idUKN2527372820080226?rpc=44

-NEW YORK, Feb 25 (Reuters) - Major banks, including UBS AG and Citigroup are making it harder for clients to sell what was considered one of the safest alternatives to cash -- so-called variable-rate demand notes -- sources familiar with industry practices say.
+NEW YORK, Feb 25 (Reuters) - Major banks, including UBS AG and Citigroup are making it harder for clients to sell what was considered one of the safest alternatives to cash -- so-called variable-rate demand notes -- sources familiar with industry practices say.and

 As a result, the market for variable-rate demand notes has split in two, with credit-worthy paper at times fetching yields that are lower than the approximately 2.5 percent rate that previously prevailed for most of this debt.
 Less desirable notes now trade at yields of 6 percent and even higher.